yitaozh/yitaozh.github.io/source/_posts/870-Advantage-Shuffle.md

 ## Hints/Notes

-* Use the priority queue
+* Use the priority queue for nums2
 * Need a write personally

 ## Solution